EU recommends ambitious 2040 climate target, goes light on farming | Headlines

 EU recommends ambitious 2040 climate target, goes light on farming

-The European Commission recommended on Tuesday that the EU slashes net greenhouse gas emissions by 90% by 2040, a target that will test political appetite to continue the region's ambitious fight against climate change ahead of EU elections.
+The European Commission recommended on Tuesday that the EU slash net greenhouse gas emissions by 90% by 2040, an ambitious target that will test political appetite for the region's fight against climate change ahead of EU elections.
 While the overall target was within the range recommended by the EU's official climate science advisers, the EU executive weakened part of the recommendation concerning agriculture, in response to weeks of protests by farmers angry about EU green rules, among other complaints.

-"More focus is, however, needed on a framework that ensures that all citizens benefit from the climate transition," the Commission recommendation on the target said.
-"Climate action has to bring everybody along, paying particular attention to supporting those who face the greatest challenge," it said.
+Drawn up amid political pushback on green laws from some EU governments and lawmakers, the EU plan focused on building an edge in European clean-tech industries, and maintaining public support for climate policy as the EU heads into the elections.
+The Commission said the EU should set an economy-wide 2040 target for 90% net greenhouse gas cuts compared with 1990 levels, confirming drafts of the recommendation previously reported by Reuters.

-The aim is to keep European Union countries on track between the EU's existing 2030 climate goal and its long-term aim of achieving net-zero emissions by 2050 and end Europe's ongoing contribution to climate change.
-Europe's climate agenda is entering a difficult political phase as it begins to touch sensitive sectors, such farming, and as traditional industries face fierce green tech competition from China.
+The aim is to keep European Union countries on track between the EU's existing 2030 climate goal and its long-term aim of achieving net-zero emissions by 2050.
+Europe's climate agenda is entering a difficult phase as it begins to touch sensitive sectors, such farming, and as traditional industries face fierce green tech competition from China.

 A second EU document, also published on Tuesday, outlined plans to capture and store hundreds of millions of tons of CO2 emissions by 2050 - one of many areas requiring huge investment in new technologies.
 The 2040 target would transform Europe's energy mix, with coal-fuelled power phased out and overall fossil fuel use reduced by 80% and replaced with renewable and nuclear power.